vippsas/vipps-partner/README.md

 When the partner's order for Vipps Logg Inn is approved, the partner can log in on
 [portal.vipps.no](https://portal.vipps.no)
-and manage their own sale units in the
+and manage their own sales units in the
 [test environment](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/test-environment).

 For information about the test environment, see: